justeattakeaway/Genything/README.md

 ## Credits

-The Genything and Trickery projects are owned and maintained by [SkipTheDishes](https://www.skipthedishes.com/), a [Just Eat Takeaway.com](https://www.justeattakeaway.com/) subsidiary.
+The Genything project is owned and maintained by [SkipTheDishes](https://www.skipthedishes.com/), a [Just Eat Takeaway.com](https://www.justeattakeaway.com/) subsidiary.

 ### Contributing